-a deposit whose owner is identified by current AML rules.
+a deposit whose owner can be unambiguously identified from the data recorded by the bank.

 WARNING!

 This publication is an extract of the current rules of deposit insurance, consequently, it is for purposes of information only.
 In the event of any difference between the information contained herein and the interpretation of the currently effective legal regulations, the latter shall prevail.